Osmium in general

 - What is osmium?

 Osmium is a transition metal and belongs to the Group 8 elements (iron, ruthenium, osmium, hassium) of the Periodic Table.
 The symbol for osmium is Os and its atomic number is 76.
-Osmium is a primordial chemical element, i.e., it has existed in its current form since before the earth was formed—unlike hassium, for example, which can only been synthesized since 1984.
+Osmium is a primordial chemical element, i.e., it has existed in its current form since before the earth was formed—unlike hassium, for example, which can only be synthesized since 1984.

 Osmium is one of the rarest metals on earth.
 Before its crystallization became possible, it was only available in its non-crystalline, toxic form.
 The crystallization process was established only in 2013, after 40 years of laboratory work.
 This finally allowed traders to deal with osmium.